suchipi/fs-remote/examples/webpack/README.md

-This example uses `fs-server` with webpack, aliasing `fs` in the webpack config, so that clientside code can transparently require `fs` and get a working `fs` module.
+This example uses `fs-remote` with webpack, aliasing `fs` in the webpack config, so that clientside code can transparently require `fs` and get a working `fs` module.

 ### Instructions